The Hull-White Model under Volatility Uncertainty

-Besides, the market provides bonds for all maturities within the time horizon.
-In particular, the price of such a bond with maturity $T\in[0,\tau]$ at time $t\leq T$ is denoted by $P(t,T)$.
+In addition to the money-market account, the market offers zero-coupon bonds for all maturities within the time horizon.
+For $T\leq\tau$, the price of a bond with maturity $T$ at time $t$ is denoted by $P_t(T)$ for $t\leq T$.
 The bond has a terminal payoff of $1$, that is,